dhvani427/gym-membership/concurrency.md

 # Case 2: Lost Update

 Two gym users, Sophia and Jake, both try to book the last available seat for a Yoga Class at the gym.
 Both see the same seat as available and proceed to book it simultaneously.
-Their booking updates overwrite each other, causing both to believe they secured the same seat.
+Both bookings are processed, causing both to believe they secured the same seat.
 However, only one seat was available.

 ## Sequence Diagram